Abdullah-khallaf/E-Commerce/README.md

 # E-Commerce Website

 ## What I am building

-In this Project iam working on my skills as a front-end developer.</br>
+</br>In this Project iam working on my skills as a front-end developer.</br>
-Building E-Commerce website is a great way to to do that as i am working on these points:
+Building E-Commerce website is a great way to to do that as i am working on these points:</br>

 1. OOP in JS.
 2. building Components in JS.
 3. ASYNC and how to deal with data and Apies.